+When analyzing a market, there are two primary methods used; technical and fundamental analysis.
+This guide deals with the technical aspect of chart analysis.
 Fundamental analysis deals with all aspects of the market including news, events, wider financial and economic impact, and industry conditions, whereas technical analysis deals primarily with charts.

-In essence, technical analysis (TA) is the process of taking a look at current market conditions in order to predict future movements.
+In essence, technical analysis (TA) is the process of taking a look at current market conditions, in order to predict future movements.
 It focuses on using a price chart to identify the trend, support and resistance, and momentum to help traders get into and out of higher probability trades.

 Technical analysis does not attempt to measure a crypto asset’s underlying value.
-It employs mathematical indicators and recognized chart patterns in order to predict the probability of a future movement.
+It employs mathematical indicators and recognized crypto chart patterns in order to predict the probability of a future movement.

 Bitcoin and crypto markets move in three directions; upwards, downwards, and sideways.
-A market that is moving upwards is considered to be bullish whereas a downwards one is bearish.
+A market that is moving upwards is considered to be bullish, whereas a downwards market is bearish.
 A sideways market is considered range-bound or consolidating.
-The single most pertinent saying when it comes to crypto charts is:

 “Trend is your friend”